Category Archives: Greek Royals

 Prince George of Greece was the second son and the second child of King George I of the Hellenes and Grand Duchess Olga Konstantinovna of Russia.
 He was born at Mon Repos, the Greek royal family’s summer residence on the island of Corfu, on June 24, 1869, and had seven siblings:

-Several years later, George and his brothers Constantine and Nicolas helped organize the first modern Olympic Games, held in Athens in 1896.
+Several years later, George and his brothers Constantine and Nicolas helped organize the first modern Olympic Games in Athens, Greece in 1896.
 Because of his naval background, George was appointed Chairman of the sub-committee for Nautical Sports for the Greek Olympic Committee.
 Two years later, he was appointed High Commissioner of Crete and served until 1906.
 At that time, he returned to Europe, living primarily in Denmark and France and making occasional visits back to Greece each year.

-Prince George and Princess Marie following their Greek Orthodox ceremony, December 1907. source: Wikipedia
+Prince George and Princess Marie following their Greek Orthodox ceremony, in December 1907. source: Wikipedia

 George first met his wife, Princess Marie Bonaparte, on July 19, 1907, in Paris.
 The previous year, George’s father and Marie’s father, Prince Roland Bonaparte, a grandson of Lucien Bonaparte, Emperor Napoleon I’s brother, had met and discussed the idea of a marriage between the two families.
 Following a very short courtship, the couple’s engagement was announced on August 29, 1907.
-Marie was quite wealthy in her own right, having been left a vast fortune by her mother, Marie-Félix Blanc, the daughter of François Blanc who was the principal developer of Monte Carlo and the Monte Carlo Casino.
+Marie was quite wealthy in her own right, having been left a vast fortune by her mother Marie-Félix Blanc, the daughter of François Blanc, the principal developer of Monte Carlo and the Monte Carlo Casino.

 At the time of their marriage, Marie received 800,000 francs per year from a trust, and would later inherit over 60 million francs after her father’s death.
-As part of the marriage agreement, George agreed to a complete separation of the couple’s assets and refused any sort of financial settlement from his wife and future father-in-law.
+As part of the marriage agreement, George agreed to a separation of the couple’s assets and refused any financial settlement from his wife and future father-in-law.
 Marie retained complete control over her fortune and often helped support other members of the Greek royal family.
 Once the marriage contract was settled, George and Marie married in a civil ceremony at the Town Hall in Paris on November 21, 1907.
-Despite George’s wishes that it be held in Paris, the couple’s Greek Orthodox ceremony was held in Athens on December 12, 1907.
-Despite the arranged marriage, and George’s presumed homosexuality, the couple soon began their family, having two children:
+The couple’s Greek Orthodox ceremony was held in Athens on December 12, 1907.
+Despite the arranged marriage, and George’s presumed homosexuality, the couple had two children:

 Group photograph taken on the occasion of the 80th Birthday of Prince Valdemar of Denmark, October 27, 1938.
 Prince George (center, 8th from the left in the center row) and Prince Valdemar (seated in center). source: Royal Collection Trust RCIN 2927432